Administrative Law Appeals, Division of (DALA) - Conducts due process hearings for other Massachusetts state administrative agencies.

 Agencies include: Department of Housing and Community Development (DHCD), Department of Public Safety (DPS), Massachusetts Office of Business Development (MOBD), Office of Consumer Affairs and Business Regulation (OCABR), Massachusetts Permit Regulatory Office (MPRO),Massachusetts Office of International Trade and Investment (MOITI), and Massachusetts Office of Travel and Tourism (MOTT).

 Executive Office of Labor and Workforce Development (EOLWD) - Supports workforce training and education, provides services and resources to the unemployed, adjudicates labor disputes within the Commonwealth, and ensures workforce safety across the state.

-Agencies include: Commonwealth Corporation, Departments of Unemployment Assistance (DUA), Department of Career Services (DCS), Department of Labor Standards (DLS), Department of Industrial Accidents (DIA), and Department of Labor Relations (DLR).
+Agencies include: Commonwealth Corporation, Departments of Unemployment Assistance (DUA), Department of Family and Medical Leave (DFML), Department of Career Services (DCS), Department of Labor Standards (DLS), Department of Industrial Accidents (DIA), and Department of Labor Relations (DLR).

 Executive Office of Public Safety and Security (EOPSS) - Keeps the people of Massachusetts informed about critical public safety issues.